• Arrival Art Fair

 Robert Rapson was a self-taught artist who begun making ceramics in his 40s after working as a baker.
 Densely patterned ships are imprinted with his fingers leaving choppy, impasto imprints in the sculptures which become one and the same with swirling seas the ships cut across.
 Rapson’s fascination with passenger ships came from an early age as he watched the fanfare and bands that accompanied their arrival and departures from Wellington harbor and visited his father who worked on the wharf.
 As a teenager he sailed to Europe on the Italian liner “Angelina Lauro”.
 Storied vessels of cultural and historical significance and the romantic idea of the long voyage become charged monuments which, as Rapson explained bears “witness to history and change.”
 Rapson's ships come from the Collection of Donald Baechler, and a private collection in California.

-• Hermansader has lived in southern VT for five decades.
-She received a BFA in sculpture from the Philadelphia College of...
+• Marcy Hermansader has lived in southern VT for five decades.
+She received a BFA in sculpture from the Philadelphia College...

 • Lauriston Avery lives and works in New York, having studied at the San Francisco Art Institute, he received a BFA...